arnihensa/arniblog/content/posts/blog-welcome/index.md

 2) The first site was _ugly_.
 I use Hugo to build this site, and I started with a minimalist theme that was perfectly sufficient for my needs.
 I am not a graphic designer by any stretch of the term, so I made only a couple cursory changes, the most noticeable being a switch from the default dark-theme gray to a darker brown (see the header above).

-   The result was that the entire site looked _very_.
+   The result was that the entire site looked _very_ brown.
 Way too much brown.
 Off-white text on brown background everywhere.
 I didn't factor how much having an ugly blog would dampen my enthusiasm for adding content to it.

 In July, I took two weeks of vacation to clear my head of anything related to work, games, streaming, coding, or daily life in general—I'll be putting up a longer post about that trip soon.
 While returning from daily hikes back into my usual routine has been a bummer, I think the vacation time is going to pay dividends through the rest of the year.